St. Margaret Mary School Newsletter

 Stay in the know!

-If your address, email or phone number changes, be sure to call the main office and let us know.
+Over the summer, if your address, email or phone number changes, be sure to call the main office and let us know.